 CBD is a current trend in homeopathy and has become rapidly more popular in the UK since Holland and Barrett started stocking it last year.
 Though there is very little research into the effects it may have, some people have provided anecdotal evidence that it may help to reduce some symptoms suffered by people with joint pain, undergoing chemotherapy or with muscular spasms.

 The limited research there has been in this area has been promising and the UK government have accepted that there may be some medicinal properties in marijuana that are worth exploring.
 Similarly, Canada is doing some research into cannabis derivatives to see whether they can develop a successful treatment for some forms of epilepsy.

 Epilepsy is one area where CBD studies are promising.
 Some studies have shown some improvement in some patients though the study is too small to draw more general conclusions.
 Trials are ongoing and will hopefully yield some positive results in the near future in regards to a suitable treatment and evidence that CBD works.

 Given the sudden uptake in CBD, it is likely that clinical trials to assess the viability of CBD as a complementary treatment for other symptoms will be conducted.
-For now, the WHO has released a statement saying that the substance is well tolerated by humans and poses no threat of addiction.
+For now, the WHO has released a report stating that the substance is well tolerated by humans and poses no threat of addiction.

 What is CBD?